 We continued cycling until we reached a very quiet residential area.
-As we locked our bicycles together, we saw some people getting out of an Uber and looking around a bit quizzically for where this secret party was at.
-We felt the same, so I gave Fran a look.
+As we locked our bicycles together, we saw some people getting out of an Uber and looking around a bit quizzically.
+I felt the same, so I gave Fran a look.
 I turned to the people, who were looking at their phones, and said, “Hey, are you guys here for the after-party?”
-They were, so we went around the block looking for building number together.
+They were, so we went around the block looking for the building number together.
 We missed it the first time, so we had to go around a second time.
 When we eventually found the building, we entered the door code, and we were in.
 The group of people we had just met, stayed behind saying they were still waiting for someone.
 Fran and I said, “See you inside,” and headed for the elevator.
 We had to go two levels underground.
-I couldn’t believe it, and I could not have imagined what we were about to get ourselves into.
+My cautious thoughts were wondering what we were about to get ourselves into.

 Getting out of the elevator, we were in a narrow, low-ceilinged corridor with big chunky doors.
 One was slightly open, so we pushed it and saw three girls sitting around a table in a dark, red-lit room.
 They asked us if we had any money to contribute.
 I had some cash, so I gave them a small bill; Fran thought I should give them less.
 She started talking with one of the girls seated on a chair.
 The girl looked calm and spoke slowly.
 Fran asked, “Do you think we can smoke inside?”

-“I don’t see that you would not be able to smoke inside,” the girl responded.
+“I don’t see that you would not be able to smoke inside,” the girl responded methodically and without leaving her gaze from Fran’s eyes.
 It was cryptic, and I wanted to see more of this place.